-And because of that, a content marketing funnel can guide you with creating content for your target audience.
+And because of that, a content marketing funnel and even SEO funnels can guide you with creating content for your target audience.

 You should also remember, do not press so hard on that as it is just a guideline for you to check if you go in the right way.
 But first, always make sure, you have done it right.

 If you would be rushing with creating your content, you would probably create crappy content, and nobody would care about it.

 Unfortunately, many marketers are still trying to get quick wins with blasting emails and cold calling, but marketing times have changed.